cho-hm02123/Log-MPPI/README.md

 # Log-MPPI

-Implementation of Log-MPPI (Unscented Transform MPPI) controller in MATLAB based on the paper of Ihab S.Mohamed
+Implementation of Log-MPPI (Normal Log-Normal Mixture Distribution) controller in MATLAB based on the paper of Ihab S.Mohamed

 IEEE Transactions on Robotics And Automation Letters, 2022